 Verification of lawful presence in United States is required for adults seeking DD Services from community providers of DD services.
 In accordance with Georgia law, all programs and services receiving funding from DBHDD or other state, federal or local funds are required to verify that adults who receive DD Services other than DD Emergency Services are lawfully present in the United States.
-The DBHDD Policy 24-109, Verification of Lawful Presence in United States for Individuals Seeking MHDDAD Services, is available online at DBHDD PolicyStat (http://gadbhdd.policystat.com).
+The DBHDD Policy Verification of Lawful Presence in United States for Individuals Seeking Services and Related Discharge Procedures, 24-109.